 See also our THIRTY other SCHOOL PROGRAMS

 Explorers connected to the Port Phillip District include people such as Batman, Grimes, Collins, Hume and Hovell, Fawkner, Mitchell, Templeton, Lancey, Von Mueller, Grant, Murray, Flinders, Baudin, Bass, Buckley, Bourke and Wills, Eliza Callaghan, Anastasia Hayes, Georgina McCrae, Truganini , members of the Kulin Nationand others.

 ‘Old World’ explorers like Magellan, Vasco De Gama, Dampier, Hartog, Cook and others also influenced Melbourne’s founding as they mapped the trade routes to the Pacific and Indian Ocean which paved the way for the European exploration of Australia by later navigators.
 The term explorers includes European settlers who opened up new lands such as Batman, McCrae’s, Baxter’s, Fawkner’s, Liardets, Templeton and others.

 Our tour informs how the First People or Indigenous people were the first successful explorers having made extraordinary sea crossings from Asia 60,000 or more years ago, exploring the entire continent yet surviving 25,000 years of ice age, 10,000 years of drought and the flooding of a quarter of the continent – not to mention colonisation by Europeans!
 They also accompanied and guided many of the European settlers in their explorations.

-Things that explorers and pioneers didn’t realize included climate (six not four seasons), flooding (Melbourne is a flood plain), the role of fire, the shallow soils, the arid interior, Indigenous land ownership and relationships, water scarcity, the impact of hoofed animals and exotic fauna and flora, polluting of water, the value of the hunting and gathering lifestyle, over-exploitation and others.
+Things that European explorers and pioneers didn’t realize included climate (6-8 not 4 seasons), flooding (Melbourne is a flood plain), firestick farming, the shallow soils, the arid interior, Indigenous land ownership and relationships, water scarcity, the impact of hoofed animals and exotic fauna and flora, polluting of water, the value of the hunting and gathering lifestyle, over-exploitation of land and others.